11 3 Practice Dividing Polynomials Form G Answers

 Dividing polynomials can be tricky, and it's easy to make mistakes.
 Here are some common pitfalls and how to avoid them:

 1. Forgetting Placeholders: When using long division or synthetic division, always include placeholders (terms with a coefficient of 0) for any missing powers of the variable in the dividend.
-For example, when dividing ( x^4 - 16 ) by ( x - 2 ), you need to write the dividend as ( x^4 + 0x^3 + 0x^2 + 0x - 16 ).
+Here's one way to look at it: when dividing ( x^4 - 16 ) by ( x - 2 ), you need to write the dividend as ( x^4 + 0x^3 + 0x^2 + 0x - 16 ).

 2. Incorrect Sign Changes: Pay close attention to sign changes when subtracting in long division or when multiplying in synthetic division.
 A simple sign error can throw off the entire calculation.